bhelx/below-c-level/content/time-and-place.md

 ## Next Meeting

-Our June 2023 meeting will be Tuesday, June 6th.
+Our July 2023 meeting will not be the first Tuesday of the month due to the holiday.
+Instead it will be Tuesday, July 18th.

 ## Location